 BGSP is unique among both psychoanalytic training institutes and graduate schools in offering the Doctor of Psychoanalysis degree (PsyaD).
 This post-master’s program combines full training to become a psychoanalyst with academic and research studies leading to the doctorate.
 Tailored to take into account your prior education and training, the program fosters a high level of emotional attunement, attainable only through the combination of seminars, self-examination in the training analysis, and intensive clinical supervision — all hallmarks of our integrative approach to learning.

-The Psya.D. program takes candidates through the process of understanding how people develop their emotional and mental lives, into the realm of entering and intervening in the intrapsychic life of clients.
+The PsyaD program helps candidates understand how people develop their emotional lives, and teaches them to intervene in the intrapsychic life of clients.
 The doctoral candidate:

 Course of Study

 Students in the Doctor of Psychoanalysis degree program fulfill the following requirements to graduate: